Revisiting light propagation over (loop) quantum Universe: Analytic properties of effective dynamics

 \subsection{Effective Wheeler-DeWitt case}

 Let us start with the model following from the geometrodynamic description of the spatial geometry.
-Our point of departure are the effective evolution equations \eqref{eq:WDW-Eff-br}, where the background (unperturbed) spacetime case corresponds to $\beta=0$.
-The solutions to them will in turn determine the function $\mathcal{F}$ via \eqref{eq:calF-eff}. \\ Let us first find the solutions to \eqref{eq:WDW-Eff-br}.
-For that, it is convenient to rewrite it in terms of the variable $x$ defined by the condition $V = x^{-3}$
+Our point of departure is the effective evolution equations \eqref{eq:WDW-Eff-br}, where the background (unperturbed) spacetime case corresponds to $\beta=0$.
+The solutions to them will, in turn, determine the function $\mathcal{F}$ via \eqref{F-effective}. \\ Let us first find the solutions to \eqref{eq:WDW-Eff-br}.
+For that, it is convenient to rewrite it in terms of the variable $x$ defined by $V = x^{-3}$

-As it is a homogeneous equation of the 1st order, one can easily write the implicit form of the solution as a quadrature, which can be subsequently integrated out analytically.
+As this is a first-order homogeneous equation, the implicit form of the solution can be expressed as a quadrature, which may subsequently be integrated analytically.
 This yields

 where $T_o$ is the time at which the trajectory reaches the cosmological singularity.
-In terms of variables $x$ the function $\mathcal{F}(k,T)$ takes a very simple form
+In terms of variables $x$, the function $\mathcal{F}(k,T)$ takes a very simple form

 where $x_o(T)$ corresponds to the solution to \eqref{eq:tx_sol_implicit} with $\beta=0$.
-Determining it uniquely requires however synchronizing $T_o$ for both background and backreacted trajectory.
-In that we follow the reasoning already applied to the case of the genuine quantum LQG geometry presented in sec.~\ref{quantum-sys}.
-On the genuine quantum level the WDW counterpart $\hat{\ub{H}}_{\rm gr}$ of the gravitational Hamiltonian $\hat{H}_{\rm gr}$ admits a $U(1)$ family of self-adjoint extensions (see \cite{Husain:2011tm}), with each extension featuring a nondegenerate spectrum, with energy eigenstates corresponding to reflected plane waves with extension-dependent reflective boundary condition at $V=0$, which allows to fix the energy eigenbasis to be real.
-The (WDW counterpart of the) backreacted Hamiltonian (operator on the left-hand side of \eqref{eq:H-corr}) shares the same features, which allows to fix the backreacted energy eigenbasis the same way.
-As a consequence we can set $T_o$ for both trajectories to be equal and subsequently fix the time translation freedom setting them to $T_o=0$.
-Taking the solution for $\beta=0$ of \eqref{eq:tx_sol_implicit}
+Determining it uniquely requires, however, synchronizing $T_o$ for both background and backreacted trajectory.
+For that, we follow the reasoning already applied to the case of the quantum geometry presented in Sec.~\ref{quantum-sys} in LQC framework.
+At the quantum level, the WDW counterpart $\widehat{\ub{H}}_{\rm gr}$ of the gravitational Hamiltonian $\widehat{H}_{\rm gr}$ admits a $U(1)$ family of self-adjoint extensions (see \cite{Husain:2011tm}).
+Each extension features a nondegenerate spectrum, with energy eigenstates corresponding to reflected plane waves subject to extension-dependent reflective boundary conditions at $V=0$.
+This structure allows the energy eigenbasis to be chosen as real.
+The WDW counterpart of the backreacted Hamiltonian (the operator appearing on the left-hand side of \eqref{eq:H-corr}) exhibits the same features, which allows the backreacted energy eigenbasis to be fixed in the same way (for the explicit form of $\widehat{\ub{H}}_{\rm gr}$ in WDW approach, see \cite{Parvizi:2021ekr}).
+As a consequence, we can set $T_o$ for both trajectories to be equal and subsequently fix the time translation freedom by setting them to $T_o=0$.
+Taking the solution for $\beta = 0$ from \eqref{eq:tx_sol_implicit},